How to Grow a Flower Container Garden for Beginners

 There are usually spacing guidelines on the plant labels, but I tend to break those rules when it comes to container gardening.
 I look forward to the flowers filling in as quickly as possible.

 Have I gone overboard a few times?
 Of course, but not very often.
-And if the container does get too crowded, you can prune the plants back or take a plant or two out and move it to another flower container.
+If the container does get too crowded, you can prune the plants back or remove a plant or two and move them to another flower container.

-You want to still provide air circulation to prevent any pests or diseases in your flower containers.
+You still want to provide air circulation to prevent pests or diseases in your flower containers.

 watering flowers